 \subsection{Attribute Embedded Re-ID}

 Attributes have been extensively investigated as the mid-level semantic information to boost the person Re-ID.
-Su et al.~\cite{su2015multi} introduced a low rank attribute embedding into the a multi-task learning framework for person Re-ID.
+Su et al.~\cite{su2015multi} introduced a low rank attribute embedding into the multi-task learning framework for person Re-ID.
 Khamis et al.~\cite{khamis2014joint} jointly optimized the attributes classification loss and triplet loss for person Re-ID.
 Lin et al.~\cite{lin2017improving} integrated the identification loss and the attributes prediction into a simple ResNet framework and annotated the pedestrian attributes in two benchmark person Re-ID datasets Market-1501 and DukeMTMC-reID.
-Su et al.~\cite{su2018multi} proposed a weakly supervised multi-type attribute learning framework based on the triplet loss by pre-training the attributes predictor on an independent data.
-Despite of the previous works focusing on image-based query, Li et al~\cite{li2017person} and Yin et al.~\cite{yin2018adversarial} investigated attribute-based query for person retrieval and Re-ID task.
+Su et al.~\cite{su2018multi} proposed a weakly supervised multi-type attribute learning framework based on the triplet loss by pre-training the attributes predictor on independent data.
+Despite the previous works focusing on image-based query, Li et al~\cite{li2017person} and Yin et al.~\cite{yin2018adversarial} investigated attribute-based query for person retrieval and Re-ID task.

 In vehicle Re-ID, Li et al.~\cite{li2017deep} introduced the attribute recognition into the vehicle Re-ID framework together with the verification loss and triplet loss.
-However, how to incorporate the view-aware identification and the attributes recognition into a unified framework is still not investigated.
+Qian et al.~\cite{qian2020stripe} proposed a novel two-branch stripe-based and attribute-aware deep convolutional neural network (SAN) to learn the efficient feature embedding for vehicle Re-ID task.
+Different from these methods, we take the view-aware identification and attributes recognition into a unified vehicle Re-ID framework.